The Best Length Rod for Kayak Fishing – 5 Tips!

 5. Consider Two-Piece Rods for Traveling

-Whichever length rod fits your situation better, one consideration to keep in mind when traveling with your rods is possible damage to them!
+Whichever length rod fits your situation better, one consideration to remember when traveling with your rods is possible damage to them!

-A longer rod tends to become damaged more often than a shorter length rod.
+A longer rod tends to be damaged more often than a shorter rod.
 I’ve shut them in car and truck doors and snapped the top section off!
-I’ve even broken a few rods when they become caught in a tailgate of a truck!
+I’ve even broken a few rods when they became caught in a truck’s tailgate!

-When traveling with fishing rods I found that two-piece rods were easier to pack and fit better behind the truck seat or strapped into the kayak while traveling.
+When traveling with fishing rods, I found that two-piece rods were easier to pack and fit better behind the truck seat or strapped into the kayak.

-Many years ago the ferrules, (the joint where the rod pieces connected), were made from metals and made the rod quite stiff and cumbersome.
-In today’s rods, there are a variety of high tech materials in use.
-Two-piece rods of today are highly sensitive and you can still feel the lightest bites!
+Many years ago, the ferrules (the joint where the rod pieces connected) were made from metal, making the rod quite stiff and cumbersome.
+Today, a variety of high-tech materials are used in rods.
+Two-piece rods are highly sensitive, and you can still feel the lightest bites!

 Final Thoughts

-Overall, a good quality 7′ rod will be more than adequate for most freshwater fishing when fishing from a kayak.
-If you’re fishing saltwater or need to cast long distances, go with the longer rod if it suits your fishing style.
+Overall, a good-quality 7′ rod will be more than adequate for most freshwater fishing from a kayak.
+If you’re fishing saltwater or need to cast long distances, use the longer rod if it suits your fishing style.

 If you travel any distances and are concerned about your rods arriving safely and intact, you may want to consider a two-piece rod.
-They travel and pack much easier!
+They travel and pack much more easily!

 A couple of additional articles you may want to check out are: